vin-ciith/APH/README.md

 --ALPHAHUB--
 --SETTINGS--

+--F1 - Zoom
+--Equals - Zoom In (While zooming)
+--Minus - Zoom Out (While zooming)
+--F2 - Toggle Tracers (Change between nothing, tracers, names & tracers, and just names) --F3 - Toggle Fullbright (Also disables fog, blurs, and depth of field)

+_G.TracerEnabled = 0 -- 0 is off, 1 is tracers, 2 is names and tracers, and 3 is just names
 _G.AllHumanoids = false -- If all humanoids are considered instead of just Players --Useful if ESP doesn't work on certain games.